 Porcellino Grasso Ristorante

-With a pretty, hillside location and attentive service staff, Porcellino could easily become a sought-after destination for Italian food in Budapest.
-But for that to happen, the kitchen would need to offer more nuanced and convincing flavors.
+With a pretty, hillside location, attentive service staff, and deep wine list, Porcellino could easily become a sought-after destination for Italian food in Budapest, but first the kitchen would need to offer more nuanced and convincing flavors.